Chief Roy W. Minter Jr. Bio

 In April 2008, the Police Executive Research Forum (PERF) presented Chief Minter with its Gary P. Hayes Memorial Award.
 The Hayes Award is presented annually to "up-and-coming" law enforcement professionals who exhibit strong character, a record of leadership, and a commitment to improving the law enforcement profession.

-Chief Minter is also a member of the International Association of Chiefs of Police, where he serves on the Investigative Operations Committee.
+Chief Minter is a member of the International Association of Chiefs of Police, where he serves on the Investigative Operations Committee.
 His professional affiliations also include the Police Executive Research Forum (PERF), and the National Organization of Black Law Enforcement Executives (NOBLE).